Review to Mittelbau-Dora - Don't Look Away (Nordhausen)

 Type of Work: Work at the area of the former inmates’ camp; uncover the foundations of a former barrack: work outside with big stones, partly cutting stones to build small stone packing walls to show the outlines of the former buildings, cut bushes, paint trees.
 You see the result from last years in the pictures.
 The work is outside, but you have sun-protection by big trees.

-Accommodation: Youth hostel of the Protestant Church of Nordhausen-Salza (by bike approximately 10-15 min from the memorial); self-catering (supermarkets are nearby); WLAN is only available at the memorial site
+Accommodation: Youth hostel of the Protestant Church of Nordhausen-Salza (by bike approximately 10-15 min from the memorial); self-catering (supermarkets are nearby); WIFI is only available at the memorial site.

 Requirements: Interest in the history of concentration camps; good knowledge of English language; to be able to ride a bike in the road traffic is a serious requirement!!!
 It is not possible to come earlier or stay longer than the given dates.